Winterton Lifeboat Station: History

 The Winterton lifeboat crew requested a wide beam boat, a Norfolk and Suffolk-class lifeboat, as used at Gt.
 Yarmouth, and similar to their own fishing boats.
-An order was placed with Beeching for a 32-foot lifeboat, and was delivered on 5 January 1861.The lifeboatmen, however, were still not entirely happy with this new boat, as it wasn't long enough for all their requirements.
+An order was placed with Beeching for a 32-foot lifeboat, and was delivered on 5 January 1861.
+However, the lifeboat crew were still not entirely happy with this new boat, as it still wasn't long enough for all their requirements.
 Their further request for another replacement lifeboat was declined by the RNLI.

 At the annual meeting of the Institution in February 1867, a gift of £420 was handed to Mr Lewis, Honorary Secretary of Winterton Lifeboat, by Capt.
 Harris of Roehampton, who wished the lifeboat to be named the Ann Maria.
-The Ann Maria would be renamed again in 1878, Edward Birkbeck, after the RNLI Vice President.
+The Ann Maria would be renamed again in 1875, Edward Birkbeck, after the RNLI Vice President.

-In 1868, and still not happy with the Ann Maria, the crew, known as the Winterton Boatmen, acquired their own 42-foot Norfolk and Suffolk-class lifeboat Rescuer from the Gorleston Rangers lifeboat company, purchased by William Burnley Hume of Hill House, Winterton.
+In 1868, and still not happy with the Ann Maria, the crew, known as the Winterton Boatmen, acquired their own 42-foot Norfolk and Suffolk-class lifeboat Rescuer, from the Gorleston Rangers lifeboat company, purchased by William Burnley Hume of Hill House, Winterton, and was operated for the next 11 years.